ArshadRifa/CTI-Portfolio-Projects/README.md

 ## CTI-Portfolio-Projects
 Welcome to my **Cyber Threat Intelligence (CTI)** project portfolio.
-This repository showcases practical assignments, reports, and analysis I have conducted as part of my transition into the cybersecurity field — with a strong focus on CTI.
+This repository showcases practical assignments, reports, and analysis I have conducted with a strong focus on CTI.

 ## Goals
 - Apply CTI concepts in real-world threat detection and intelligence.